-All visitors must sign in on arrival and collect a visitor's sticker. and a Staying Safe Briefing which outlines Child Protection and Safeguarding procedures in school and how to report any concerns regarding a child/young person or another adult in school.
-Visitor stickers must be worn and visible at all times when in school.
-All visitors must sign in.
+All visitors must sign in on arrival and collect a visitor's sticker and a Staying Safe Briefing paper which outlines Child Protection and Safeguarding procedures in school and how to report any concerns regarding a child/young person or another adult in school.
+Visitor stickers must be worn at all times when in school.
 Staff must ensure that visitors to school are supervised as appropriate and the requisite pre-employment checks have been completed as referenced in Part 3 of KCSiE.
 All contractors must follow the school's signing in arrangements as set out in contractual commissioning agreements.